 It’s not easy, but worth it

 Having said all this about caregiving, it remains a difficult task.
 And thus caregivers need to take extra special care of themselves first in order to be better caregivers to their loved ones.
 Otherwise the caregiver will be in great danger of becoming completely burnt out.
 Caregiver burnout is real.
 That is because of the all-consuming nature of caregiving.
 If you give and you give then pretty soon there will be nothing left to give.
 So to prevent that situation, it is highly recommended that caregivers take sufficient time out for themselves to replenish, regroup and refresh – and don’t feel guilty about doing it.
-It essential to your well-being – and ultimately, to the well-being of the person that you are taking care of.
+It is essential to your well-being – and ultimately, to the well-being of the person that you are taking care of.

 I have been taking care of my elderly aunt since June 2017 and I can tell you it has been so challenging for me.
 There have been times when I thought I was at absolute breaking point, but then the loving embrace of the Father would give me the strength and the courage to go on and walk another mile.

 One of the things that definitely keeps me going is my faith and the fact that I believe that there is a purpose in all this.
 I can honestly say that I can feel and see how God has been moulding me through this season of my life.
 I am not the person I used to be.
 I am different and I am better.
-This season is not ever for me yet.
+This season is not over for me yet.
 I draw strength from the word of God when I feel weak and tired and overwhelmed.

 Below is a list of some of the scriptures that has given me the most hope and encouragement.